rusthon/Rusthon/examples/hello_nim.md

 TODO
 -----
+* return a cstring and convert it to a std::string
 * fix return `cstring` when trying to call `GC_ref(result)` nim throws this error:
 ```
 Error: type mismatch: got (cstring)